-This group has an excellent placement record of technicians in graduate programs for MS and Ph.D. degrees.
-We are greatly encouraging and supporting these efforts also by co-authorships of technical personal at all levels in our many publications.
+MDACC has an excellent placement record of technicians in graduate programs for MS and Ph.D. degrees.
+We encourage and support these efforts through co-authorships on our publications.

-Preferred: Master's Degreewith major course works in one of the basic sciences
+: Master's degreewith major course works in one of the basic sciences.EXPERIENCERequired

 It is the policy of The University of Texas MD Anderson Cancer Center to provide equal employment opportunity without regard to race, color, religion, age, national origin, sex, gender, sexual orientation, gender identity/expression, disability, protected veteran status, genetic information, or any other basis protected by institutional policy or by federal, state or local laws unless such distinction is required by law. http://www.mdanderson.org/about-us/legal-and-policy/legal-statements/eeo-affirmative-action.html